 - You will take the PSAT 10, which is given to all sophomores in April, and you will be able to assess and improve your academic performance.

 - Find out what the entrance requirements are for the colleges in which you are interested or what skills are needed for the job you want to do after high school.
 Make sure you're on track.
 Attend College Planning Night and Financial Aid Night.

 - Consider finding employment for the upcoming summer, or look into enrichment opportunities at colleges or camps for high school students.
 The Counseling Office maintains a list of these as they come to our attention.

 - Consider putting together a portfolio that highlights your special skills and talents.

 - This is the year that you can start attending the meetings with college representatives.
-Check the Daily Announcements to find out when the representatives from various colleges, and also the military, will be coming to speak with prospective students.
-Sign up for these meetings in the Counseling Office.
+Check the Daily Announcements to find out when the representatives from various colleges and the military will be coming to speak with prospective students.
+Teresa Bonamie sends emails to you with links to the sign-up forms.